lmaiacosta/say-goodbye-to-your-local-env/README.md

 - Run: `gh auth login`

 **"repository not specified"**
-- Use: `envault -f .env -r owner/repo`
+- Use: `byebyeenv -f .env -r owner/repo`
 - Or run in a git repository

 ## ⭐ Features